-Over the years, we’ve received a ton of requests from brides- and grooms-to-be looking for “under the radar” first dance song options that haven’t been played to death.
-In case you missed it, you can check them out here:
+Over the years, we’ve received a ton of requests from couples looking for “under the radar” first dance song options that haven’t been played to death.
+As a result, we started a limited blog series with some unique first dance song ideas.
+You can check them out at the links below.

-So then we thought, “why not expand upon that?”
-After all, the first dance between husband and wife is only one of three important dances that go down during the reception.
+So then we thought, “Why not expand upon that?”
+After all, the first dance between newlyweds is only one important dance that happens during the reception.
 What about the mother-son dance?

 Of course, there’s a treasure trove of classics such as “Sweet Child ‘O Mine” and “Forever Young” and “Simple Man” that we all know and love.
 But we here at J. La Plante Photo pride ourselves on being a little different.
 Going against the grain.
 Thinking outside the box.